 Back

-Stellar aberration of light
+Stellar Aberration of Light

 What you are seeing: star positions as they appear to an observer moving at velocity βc\beta c along the +x+x axis, compared to their rest-frame positions.
 The Lorentz aberration formula cosθobs=(cosθrest+β)/(1+βcosθrest)\cos\theta_\text{obs} = (\cos\theta_\text{rest} + \beta) / (1 + \beta \cos\theta_\text{rest}) pulls every star toward the forward direction (relativistic beaming in geometry).
 For Earth's annual orbital aberration (β104\beta \approx 10^{-4}), the maximum shift is the classical constant of aberration 20.5"\approx 20.5".